11 Essential Savannah St. Patrick’s Day Survival Tips

-If hotels aren’t your thing, you can check out Airbnb.
+If hotels aren’t your thing, you can check out VRBO.
 You can book people’s homes or condos on that site.
 Depending on when you book your room, you may even get a better deal than you would on a hotel room.

-Arrive a Day or 2 Before the Parade
+Arrive a Few Days Before the Parade

 Check the Weather